The connecting homomorphism for Hermitian $K$-theory: On the pullbacks in the regular case

-is commutative. \begin{theorem}[Projection formula] Let $\iota: Z \to X$ be a finite morphism of regular schemes.
-Let $I$ be a residue complex and $L$ be a line bundle on $X$.
+is commutative. \begin{proposition}[Projection formula] Let $\iota: Z \to X$ be a finite morphism of regular schemes.
+Let $I$ be a residue complex on $X$ and let $L$ be a line bundle on $X$.
 Then the following diagram of Grothendieck-Witt spectra

 commutes up to homotopy.
 In a formula, we have that